Jump to - Current Members - Former Members

 In October and November of 2011 the band embarked on their biggest tour to date as support for Vomitory and Prostitute Disfigurement during the No End To Suffering Tour 2011 and Disbelief during the Believe In Nothing Tour 2011.
 The two tours were combined together to create a single tour that lasted thirty one straight days and spanned ten different countries in Europe.
 The band also spent the later part of that year writing new material in hopes of having a new album written sometime in 2012.

 While writing their fourth album in 2012, the band realized that they had finally discovered the perfect musical direction they wanted to follow.
 The new album will be the first album that the band feels is the proper evolution of SOR's brand of blackened death metal.
 So because of this reason, Solace of Requiem has decided to treat the first three releases as if they were only practice for the band's fourth album.
 SOR will therefor release their fourth and most brutal album with a new band logo.
-The album is set to be recorded in February 2013 at Mana Recording Studios In St. Petersburg, Florida.
-Sure to be the most relentlessly technical onslaught of sick and brutal mind metal to date!
+The album was recorded, mixed and mastered at Mana Recording Studio in St. Petersburg, Florida, and is currently unreleased.

 Back to Top